 Schedule an appointment with Beaver Valley Foot Clinic today.

 What Are The Benefits of ESWT?

 - It works!
-It’s a proven pain relief procedure for the discomfort caused by chronic Plantar Fasciitis and heel spurs.
+It’s a proven pain relief procedure for the discomfort chronic Plantar Fasciitis and heel spurs causes.
 The shock waves used in ESWT actually stimulate the body’s own repair mechanisms.

 - It’s less than a 30-minute in-office procedure and has a short recovery period.
 There’s no need to take a day off of work—you can have this procedure done during your lunch hour.
-You can also walk as soon as the ESWT is done and you should be able to restart your regular activity the next day.
+You can also walk as soon as you finish the ESWT and you should be able to restart your regular activity the next day.

 - No pain medication is necessary, and there are no side effects.
-Your heel will be lightly numbed with gel before the procedure.
+We lightly numbed heel and gel before the procedure.

 What happens during the ESWT treatment?

-First, your pain will be confirmed with an ultrasound.
-The affected area on your foot will then be lightly numbed and you’ll lie down or sit on an exam table.
-After a gel is applied to the foot, shock waves are released from the ESWT device as your foot is properly positioned.
+First, we confirm your pain with an ultrasound.
+We then lightly numb the affected area on your foot and you’ll lie down or sit on an exam table.
+After we apply a gel to the foot, the ESWT device releases shock waves as we properly position your foot.
 The whole office visit takes only 30 minutes.

 If you are suffering from Plantar Fasciitis, call Beaver Valley Foot Clinic today to learn more about the benefits of Extracorporeal Shockwave Therapy.

 PATIENT TESTIMONIALS ESWT